kaedroho/rusticsearch/README.md

 A search server with an Elasticsearch-compatible REST API, written in [Rust](https://www.rust-lang.org)

-**NOTE:** Currently, under initial research and development, please refer to [the roadmap](https://github.com/kaedroho/rusticsearch/wiki/Initial-development-roadmap) to see progress.

 ## Project Goals

  - Decent performance with predictible resource usage
  - Focus on simplicity and stability over features
  - Elasticsearch compatibility (where it makes sense)
  - Simple to install and operate
- - Secure out of the box

 ## Personal Goals